gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

         string          signature format
         byte[]          signature blob

-Unlike the standard `sign@openssh.com` request, `sign@goteleport.com` expects to receive digested data (pre-hashed) rather than the raw message to digest on the agent side.
-This makes it possible to perform signatures with algorithms other than the ssh signing algorithms (e.g. `ssh-rsa`, `ssh-rsa-cert-v01@openssh.com`).
-For example, this enables the use of `RSASSA-PSS` algorithms used in TLS 1.3 handshakes.

 Hash name should be the stringified representation of a golang `crypto.Hash` value.
 For example, `SHA-1`, `SHA-256`, or `SHA-512`.

-Salt length can be empty for algorithms that don't use a salt, or a positive integer for those that do (such as `RSASSA-PSS`).
+Salt length can be empty for algorithms that don't use a salt, or a positive integer for those that do (such as `RSAPSS`).
 Salt length can also be set to `auto` to automatically use the largest salt length possible during signing, which can be auto-detected during verification.

 **Prompt MFA Challenge Extension:**